This is why the terminology matters between firearms

 To sum up the terminology used in today's firing ranges as Barney-style as possible: Call the firearm what it is.
 In general, a rifle is a firearm that only needs one operator.
 A gun is intended for two operators but can be used by one.

 Fun fact: The term "assault rifle" comes from the German Sturmgewehr.
 It was named that because Hitler wanted his new weapon to sound more intimidating, even though it was nearly identical to other selective-fire rifles of the time.
-So yes, It is very much Nazi propaganda to call a rifle an "assault rifle" to make it more terrifying.
+So yes, It is very much fascist German propaganda to call a rifle an "assault rifle" to make it more terrifying.